emu-russia/pureikyubu/SRC/DVD/Readme.md

 ## DDU JDI

-The debugging interface specification provided by this component is in Data\\DduJdi.json.
+The debugging interface specification provided by this component can be found in Data\\DduJdi.json.